 Sledge Hammers are available all over the place – hardware stores, amazon, different sites.
 Just google it and you should be able to find something, but get something you like because they are pretty expensive.

 Look, you know you need to work your Grip and what you do for it needs to be high impact.
 If you are looking for High Impact ways to get strong from the elbow down, these 5 ways have my backing.

 P.S.
 Click the banner below to sign up for my Nail Bending Newsletter…

 - Fast Conditioning with Kettlebells and Chains

 This entry was posted on Friday, November 12th, 2010 at 11:05 am and is filed under grip hand forearm training for sports, grip strength, grip strength competition contest, how to improve grip strength, strength training workouts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.